One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Experiments

 \section{Experiments}

-In this section, we aim to achieve two main objectives: \textbf{(1)} to demonstrate that our proposed \textit{distillation} method outperforms existing \textit{distillation} methods \underline{under the same experimental setup}.
-We chose the setup of ResShift \cite{yue2023resshift} due to its computational effectiveness.
-We show our enhancements compared to the current best SOTA ResShift distillation method known as SinSR \cite{wang2024sinsr}, and for comprehensive evaluation of our distillation method, we also implement OSEDiff VSD-based method applied to ResShift setup, called \textbf{ResShift-VSD} (see Appendix \ref{app:vsd}); \textbf{(2)} to show that RSD achieves competitive perceptual performance to SOTA T2I-based SR methods such as OSEDiff \cite{wu2024onestep} and SUPIR \cite{yu2024scaling} while maintaining a smaller architecture and better fidelity quality.
-These objectives are supported by evaluations using the experimental setups employed in SinSR and OSEDiff.
-We present two types of models: RSD (\textbf{Ours}, distill only), where we used only distillation $\mathcal{L}_{\theta}$ loss during training, and RSD (\textbf{Ours}), where we use distillation combined with additional losses (\wasyparagraph\ref{subsec:gt_losses}).
-Appendix \ref{app:experiment_details} provides all relevant experiment details.
+In this section, we pursue two main goals: \textbf{(1)} to demonstrate that our proposed \textit{distillation} method outperforms existing \textit{distillation} methods \underline{under the same experimental setup}.
+We chose the ResShift setup to be consistent with our teacher model and SinSR.
+We show our improvements compared to the current SOTA ResShift distillation method (SinSR), and we also implement and compare with \underline{VSD-based method} applied to ResShift, called \textbf{ResShift-VSD} (see Appendix \ref{app:vsd_only}); \textbf{(2)}, to show that RSD achieves competitive perceptual performance with recent T2I-based SR methods such as OSEDiff and SUPIR while requiring much smaller computational training and inference resources.
+These goals are supported by evaluations using the SinSR and OSEDiff setups.
+We present two types of models: RSD (\textbf{Ours}, distill only), where we used only distillation loss during training, and RSD (\textbf{Ours}), where we used additional losses (\wasyparagraph\ref{subsec:gt_losses}).
+Appendix \ref{app:experiment_details} provides all relevant \underline{experimental details}.
+We also compare RSD with very recent diffusion Real-ISR baselines, including CTMSR, AdcSR, PiSA-SR, and TSD-SR.